Close

 Henk van Huffelen

 Since his research in Lauwersmeer area (Netherlands) about the consumption of Agrostis seeds by Greylag Geese, Henk started studying colour-ringed birds.
 Since the early 1980s he has read 23,000+ birds with a colour rings or a metal ring only.
-After four years as Colour-mark Coordinator, Henk retired from exco in 2013.
+After four years as Colour-marking Coordinator, Henk retired from ExCo in 2013.

 Pedro Lourenco